Trump's minority outreach off to rough start

 But some have viewed Trump's efforts thus far as ham-handed.
 That's partly because he regularly makes his pitch to minority voters in front of almost entirely white audiences.
 But it's also because -- even as the Trump campaign has added events with more diverse audiences -- they've tended to be small roundtables stacked with participants selected by the campaign.

 "He talks about us, and he doesn't talk to us," said Bettina Inclán, the 2012 director of Hispanic outreach for the Republican National Committee.
-"It doesn't matter whether you are white, black, brown yellow or red, (voters) want authenticity -- that you're not just going to them for their vote but you care about their issues."
+"It doesn't matter whether you are white, black, brown, yellow or red, (voters) want authenticity -- that you're not just going to them for their vote but you care about their issues."

-She was one of multiple strategists and leaders of minority efforts who questioned whether Trump's appeals were truly aimed at non-white voters and if they are focusing more on optics than actual engagement.
+She was one of multiple strategists and leaders of minority efforts who questioned whether Trump's appeals were truly aimed at non-white voters and whether they are focusing more on optics than actual engagement.

 "Sometimes these outreach efforts seem like they're geared to appease Republicans and white voters who are leaving him," Inclán said.